 - 6 computers with 40-inch monitors for easier viewing are located near the Research & Information Desk.

-- KIC Scanner, converts text into searchable pdfs, jpgs or mp3 files.
+- 2 KIC Scanners, converts text into searchable pdfs, jpgs or mp3 files.

 - AT4E Computer with large print keyboard, JAWS and MAGic

 - Sorenson Video Phone.
 Video Relay Service for deaf and hard of hearing patrons.
-Check out the remote from the third floor desk.
+Check out the remote from the LibTech Desk near the Reflecting Pond entrance.

 - Desktop Video Magnifier(CCTV).
 This device will enlarge physical print on a computer monitor